crystal-vm/crystal-arm/README.md

-## Kide in Arm
+## Salama in Arm

-Kide is about native code generation in and of ruby.
-Kide defines a virtual OO machine.
+Salama is about native code generation in and of ruby.
+Salama defines a virtual OO machine.

 To get running code, the virtual machine code needs to be translated to machine specific binary.

-This is the Arm, and as arm is kides main target, it is the most complete and working version.
+This is the Arm, and as arm is salamas main target, it is the most complete and working version.

 ###  Assembly